nfnth/nfnth/README.md

 Explore [UR.Land](https://ur.land), the [Land of Dralun](https://dralun.com), inspired by the legendary sword of [Durendal](https://en.wikipedia.org/wiki/Durendal), an *Ethereum-powered* world designed around the concept of **deeds**, **domains**, and **artifacts**.

 Dralun uses the concept of the **domain deed**, a **NFT** used to provide ownership, access to a domain, and control over a domain's artifacts.
-Upon transfer of the domain deed (NFT), all ownership, access, and artifacts, are also transferred.
+Upon transfer of the NFT, all ownership, access, and artifacts, are also transferred.

-The domain deed (NFT) includes,
+The **domain deed (NFT)** includes,

 - rights to access the domain
 - rights to the NFT properties